stucchio/Homepage/content/probability_the_monad.md

 ![slices](/blog_media/2016/probability_the_monad/slices.png)

 Then the result of bind is a new probability which results by taking a vertical slice, at the x-coordinate `u`, and summing over the vertical line.
 This is, of course, purely a function of `u` now since all the dependence on `t` has been averaged out.
+The result of summing is displayed in the graph via the black line, interpreted as a 1-dimensional plot of `u`.